 Oregon-raised and now based in Durham, NC, Elizabeth "Libbie" Schrader is a doctoral candidate in Early Christianity at Duke University.
-Her studies focus on Mary Magdalene, the Gospel of John, textual criticism, and feminist theology.
+Her studies focus on textual criticism, Mary Magdalene, and the Gospel of John.

 Schrader has recently transitioned to religious scholarship after a long career as a singer/songwriter.
 She was the first winner of the Pantene Pro-Voice competition in 2001, after a performance opening for Jewel at SummerStage in New York's Central Park.
 You can watch a video of that performance here.
 Prizes included a nationwide club tour with Poe, as well as a demo deal with Atlantic Records.
 Schrader's band also took part in Jewel's "Soul City Cafe" program for independent artists, and opened three shows on Jewel's "This Way" tour.
 She has opened for other artists as diverse as India.Arie, Michelle Branch, Ray LeMontagne, and Rusted Root.

 In 2011, Schrader raised over $26,000 through her fanbase in order to record her album, "Magdalene", which is available for purchase on iTunes.
 You can watch the "Magdalene" music video here.
 Schrader also released another fan-funded album in 2017, Red Thread.

 The "Magdalene" song is what originally inspired Schrader to study Mary Magdalene, beginning her journey in a Master's program at General Theological Seminary and culminating in the publication of her Master's thesis in the Harvard Theological Review.
 She has published additional peer-reviewed research in the Journal of Biblical Literature and TC: A Journal of Biblical Textual Criticism.
 You can follow her latest academic research on Academia.edu.